GAIR-NLP/auto-j/README.md

 ### Usage

-Our inference codes are based on [vllm-project/vllm](https://github.com/vllm-project/vllm).
+Our implementation is based on [vllm-project/vllm](https://github.com/vllm-project/vllm).
 A complete example can be found in `codes/example.py`.

 **Step 1: Import necessary libraries**